Olympus E-PL1 Comparison Review

 The Olympus PEN E-PL1 is a mirrorless interchangeable lens camera that was announced in February 2010 and is equipped with a Four Thirds sensor.
 It offers a resolution of 12.2 megapixel.

 Is the Olympus E-PL1 a good camera?
-The E-PL1 has a Camera Elo of 1340.
+The E-PL1 has a Camera Elo of 1233.
 This rating puts the E-PL1 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-PL1 also ranks below average. – Well, the Olympus E-PL1 is more than 10 years old, and there have been many other good digital cameras released since 2010.
+In terms of its sensor size category (Four Thirds cameras), the E-PL1 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Olympus E-PL1 is more than 13 years old, and there have been many other good digital cameras released since 2010.

 |Mirrorless system camera|